- The Energy Sector Going into 2023

 Instead, we’ll see a continuation of a multi-year trend.
 Oil companies are going to return money to shareholders via share buybacks and dividends.

 Major oil companies reinvested in themselves at record levels in 2022.

 It isn’t even worth listing all the companies that increased their dividend payments in 2022.
-It’s any oil company worth mentioning.
+It’s an oil company worth mentioning.

 As an example, ConocoPhillips paid out $1.40 per share on October 14th.
 That special dividend is on top of the regular one at $0.46.
 That’s a full year’s payout in one quarter.

-These were windfall payouts on top of the share buybacks that return value by reducing the amount of shares outstanding.
+These were windfall payouts on top of the share buybacks that return value by reducing the number of shares outstanding.

 Similar payouts may occur going forward, but they are not guaranteed.

 They make one thing clear, though – oil companies want to keep their investors by returning money to them.
 Just looking at dividend yields for some of the largest energy companies out there, as this is written…